AngJianming/typst-resume/resume.typ

   company: "Vexial.org",
   dates: dates-helper(start-date: "Oct 2024", end-date: "May 2025"),
 )
-- Delivered 3 solo projects and contributed to others
+- Delivered 3 solo projects and assisted other who are more beginner towards web building.
-- Built a mobile app in React Native in under 1 week
+- Built a mobile app in React Native in under 1 week which helped production speed by 20% in one month.
-- Utilized AI transcript summarizers for fast-paced project planning
+- Utilized AI transcript summarizers for fast-paced planning and community building, with 14 new people in the Discord.

 #work(
   title: "Retail Sales Agent",
-  location: "Mid Valley City, Kuala Lumpur",
+  location: "",
   company: "Thunder Match Technologies (TMT)",
   dates: dates-helper(start-date: "Mar 2023", end-date: "Jul 2023"),
 )
-- Top sales performer in April and May, increasing revenue by 20%
+- Top sales performer in April and May, increasing revenue by 20%+
-- Served customers in English, Mandarin, Malay, and Cantonese
+- Developed strong customer service skills, fostering 23 loyal client base and customer satisfaction.

 == Projects